adbar/htmldate/README.rst

 Features
 --------

-*htmldate* finds the creation date of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+*htmldate* finds original and updated publication dates of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
 All the steps needed from web page download to HTML parsing, including scraping and textual analysis are handled.
 URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.

 *htmldate* provides following ways to date a HTML document: